 - 2012, Cognitive ‘barriers’, synchronic development, and autism (poster), 2nd European society for the Study of Human Evolution, University of Bordeaux, France (with Frederick Coolidge and Thomas Wynn)

 - 2012, Development and psychometric properties of a new scale: The Self-Report Scale for Schizoid Behaviors, 82nd Rocky Mountain Psychological Association, Reno, USA (with Peter Marle, Alisa Estey, and Laura Finan)

 - 2011, Numerosity, abstraction and the evolution of symbolic thinking (poster), 119th American Psychological Association, Washington DC, USA (with Frederick Coolidge)

-- 2016, Unpublished token catalogue, University of Oxford&*
+- 2016, Token catalogue, DPhil thesis data, unpublished, University of Oxford*